magento/devdocs/guides/v2.1/payments-integrations/vault/admin-integration.md

 </page>
 {% endhighlight %}

-This configuration allow to render vault payments by vault module and create all depending JS components.
+According to this configuration the Magento_Vault module will render vault payments and all depending JS components will be created.

 You might have specific request builders, response handlers or other entities for the Admin panel.
 For example, in your implementation 3D Secure might not be available in Admin.
 In this case, you need to create corresponding virtual types for the `adminhtml` [area]({{page.baseurl}}architecture/archi_perspectives/components/modules/mod_and_areas.html) in `%module_dir%/etc/adminhtml/di.xml`.